-100% of job functions involve timelines to complete tasks and adherence to a designated schedule.
+100% of job functions involve timelines to complete tasks and adherence to reporting deadlines while meeting other assignment schedules.
 Assignments are made based on priority to the District as they affect the general safety and educational team and the effectiveness of educational programs.
-Maintaining regular attendance and punctuality is important to minimize the effect on students, other workers, and the educational program.
-Work assignments may be based on a deadline for completion.
+Maintaining regular attendance and punctuality is important to minimize the effect on students, other workers, the educational program, and with school personnel to determine the needs of students to be served.
 Work tasks require mental and physical stamina to perform tasks at a regular and/or consistent pace to maintain student progress, educational standards, guidelines, and performance.